 Getting a comprehensive eye exam can not only detect a change in vision, but determine your overall health as well.
 The eye is the only place in the body where a doctor has a clear view of your blood vessels, nerves, and connecting tissue without the need of surgery.
 This unobstructed view gives eye doctors insight on what is going on in other parts of your body, not just in your eyes.

-Here are five health issues that may be discovered during an eye exam:
+Here are six health issues that may be discovered during an eye exam:

 Change or damage in the blood vessels of the retina.
 If the blood vessels are leaking blood or a yellowish fluid you may have diabetic retinopathy.
 Diabetes is the leading cause of blindness among adults in the US.